Dibden Purlieu: Schools

 Dibden Purlieu has two large secondary schools; Noadswood School and Applemore College.
-Totton College also has a small campus in the village specialising in adult education services.
+Totton College also has a small campus in the village that specialises in adult education services.

 Primary education is now provided at several schools in the village.
 Wildground, was the first in Armitage Avenue.
 The junior school opened on this site in 1962, with the infants' premises following two years later.
-Prior to that, the school had occupied temporary accommodation in Lunedale Road, which later included use of the adjacent Women's Institute Hall.
+Prior to that, the school had occupied temporary accommodation on Lunedale Road, which later included the use of the adjacent Women's Institute Hall.
 The village had further primary's schools added with the opening in the late 60s of the separate Orchard Infant and Orchard Junior schools on Water Lane, adjacent to Noadswood School.